vinix38/KSP-BonVoyage/README.md

 Automagic Industries brings you a new autopilot, which reduces driving accidents by 100%.

 # Changelog
+## 1.1.1 - New path
+### Changes
+- Pathfinder optimization - it's quicker :)
+- New configuration value for pathfinding timeout was added.
+Default value is 10 seconds.
+You can change it in config.xml of BonVoyage by changing the value on this line: <double name="pathfinderTimer">10</double>

 ## 1.1.0
 ### Changes
 - Kerbalism compatibility
 - Critter Crawler compatibility
-- Added the option to show biome info in the map view on or off.
+- Added the option to show biome info in the map view.
 Off by default.
 - KSP 1.9.1 compatibility

 ### Fixes